 Prepare your New Home in Killeen for Summer05/14/20184 Steps to Get Your New Home in Killeen Primed for Hot Weather Long, sweltering weeks are just around the corner, and you should make sure your residence is prepared to handle the heat.
 If you have a new residence or are about to move to Killeen, you may not have yet contemplated how your abode will do this summer.
-You will certainly benefit by getting your new home ready for scorching weather, and there are some tasks you start on now that can assist to make the change in seasons a smooth one.
+You will certainly benefit by getting your new home ready for scorching weather, and there are several tasks you start on now that can assist to make the change in seasons a smooth one.
 Below are 4 ways to get your new abode ready for summer in Killeen.
 Seal Windows and Doors A lot of people understand that windows and doors readily allow air conditioned air to vanish, if they are not well sealed around the edges.
-However, the problem may be greater than you realize, since around 33% of your house's cooled air can be lost through leakage in these susceptible places.
+However, the problem may be greater than you realize, since around one-third of your house's cooled air can be lost through leakage in these susceptible places.
 That is why you must take a minute to evaluate windows and doors to be sure they are adequately sealed to protect from air loss.
 Weather-stripping needs to be examined and replaced if it is hard, crumbling or cracked.
 For places where weather-stripping is tough to put in, silicone caulk can provide guarding against leaks.
-In addition, make sure to close big gaps with expanding foam.
-You can find it in easy-to-use spray cans, expanding foam will offer the utmost protection for wide-open spots around doors and windows.
+In addition, make sure to plug big gaps with expanding foam.
+You can buy it in easy-to-use spray cans, expanding foam will offer the utmost protection for wide-open spots around doors and windows.
 Perform an Air Conditioning System Tune-Up Your new house's air conditioning system will probably be heavily used this summer, so you need to be positive it is able to withstand the load placed upon it.
 That is why you will want to contact a professional to perform a thorough system inspection and tune-up.
 Definitely, you will want to ensure that your air conditioner's heat-transferring areas, the evaporator and condenser, are very clean.
 Dust, dirt and other fragments can impede an adequate transfer of heat from your residence, which makes your system less effective and economical.
-Also, make certain that all of the air filters are replaced routinely during the course of the summer.
+Also, make sure that all of the air filters are replaced routinely over the course of the summer.
 Clean filters allow for better air flow and also prevent stress on your system.
 In due time, the comparatively small sum you spend on air filters will save you money in lessened energy costs and longer equipment lifespans.
 Enhance Attic and Crawlspace Insulation Insulation is crucial for inhibiting hot air from entering your abode and for trapping the cool air inside.
 You will want to take a closer look at your attic and crawlspace, if applicable, to ensure these places are well-insulated.
 Many heat and air companies provide free insulation inspections, so you should most likely talk to a professional to get their advice.
-Install LED Bulbs and Fixtures Many people don't understand just how much heat an incandescent bulb produces, but the truth is that only a little over 2% of the energy used by a traditional bulb is in the form of light.
+Install LED Bulbs and Fixtures Many people don't understand just how much heat an incandescent bulb produces, but the truth is that only a little over two percent of the energy used by a traditional bulb is in the form of light.
 That translates to a home full of incandescent bulbs creates a fairly large amount of heat that must be vanquished by an air conditioner during summer.
 You can significantly diminish this heat load by replacing current incandescent bulbs with LED bulbs.
 These solid-state devices change the majority of the electrical energy to light and give off very little heat relative to older bulbs.
 Not only can you save money on your electric cost, LED lights frequently will last for years and years and will diminish your need to frequently replace bulbs.
 And, if you are getting ready for a move to Killeen, A-1 Freeman Moving Group can help get you into that new home that is now totally ready for the scorching temps.
 Click here to learn more.